Grey County

-Grey County is a county of the Canadian province of Ontario.
-The county seat is in Owen Sound.
-It is located in the subregion of Southern Ontario named Southwestern Ontario.
-Grey County is also a part of the Georgian Triangle.
-At the time of the Canada 2016 Census the population of the county was 93,830.
+Grey County is a county in the province of Ontario.
+The county is located in the Southwestern Ontario region, and is a part of the Georgian Triangle.
+At the time of the 2021 Canadian census the population of the county was 100,905.
+Owen Sound is the county seat and the largest city in Grey County.

 Administrative divisions

 Grey County consists of the following municipalities (in order of population):

 History

 Origin and evolution

 The first European settlement was in the vicinity of Collingwood or Meaford.
 Exploring parties arrived from York in 1825 by travelling from Holland Landing and down the Holland River into Lake Simcoe and Shanty Bay.
 From there they travelled by land to the Nottawasaga River into Georgian Bay and along the thickly wooded shore.

 In 1837 the village of Sydenham was surveyed by Charles Rankin.
 In 1856 it was incorporated as the Town of Owen Sound with an estimated population of 2,000.

 In 1840, the area became part of the new District of Wellington, and its territory formed the County of Waterloo for electoral purposes.
 In 1849, Wellington District was abolished, and Waterloo County remained for municipal and judicial purposes.
 The territory of the Bruce Peninsula became part of Waterloo in 1849, but was later withdrawn and transferred to Bruce County in 1851.

 In January 1852, Waterloo County became the United Counties of Wellington, Waterloo and Grey.
 Grey County was named in honour of the British Colonial Secretary's father, Charles Grey, 2nd Earl Grey, who was Prime Minister of the United Kingdom from 1830-1834.
-Its territory was declared to consist of the following townships, together with part of the Indian Reserve on the Bruce Peninsula:
+Its territory was declared to consist of the following townships, together with part of the Indian Reserves on the Bruce Peninsula: